-The Rescue Diver Course is often described by any one already certifed Rescue Diver, as the most challenging, yet most rewarding course they’ve ever taken.
-This is cecause you learn to prevent and manage problems in the water, and become more confident in your skills as a scuba diver.
+The Rescue Diver Course is often described by anyone already certified Rescue Diver, as the most challenging, yet most rewarding course they’ve ever taken.
+This is because you learn to prevent and manage problems in the water, and become more confident in your skills as a scuba diver.
 Knowing you can prevent many of the small problems that lead to larger issues is very reassuring and brings confidence to help and advise others if needed.
-By practicing problem solving skills you become a better dive buddy AND the course is seriously fun.
+By practicing problem-solving skills you become a better dive buddy AND the course is seriously fun.

 The PADI Rescue Diver course prepares you to most importantly prevent problems as well as deal with dive emergencies which may occur.
-This issues range from minor and major and you will need to master a variety of techniques to do so.
+These issues range from minor and major and you will need to master a variety of techniques to do so.
 Through knowledge development sessions and rescue training exercises, you learn what to look for and how to respond.
-During rescue scenarios, you put into practice your knowledge and skills and role play both the victim and the rescuer. this is great fun but also very enlightneing to to mind set side of problem prevent and solving.
+During rescue scenarios, you put into practice your knowledge and skills and role play both the victim and the rescuer. this is great fun but also very enlightening to the mindset side of problem prevention and solving.

 Review of Self Rescue

 Identification and managing of stress in other divers

 Emergency Situation control and types of equipment used

 Approach to Dealing with Post Rescue Stress and Incident reports.

 HOW CAN YOU START LEARNING ABOUT RESCUE DIVING?